Project estimation workflow for Tallyfy

 task

-Have another estimator or subject matter expert check your work.
-Fresh eyes catch errors and questionable assumptions.
-They should review methodology, verify calculations, and challenge any numbers that seem off.
-Document their feedback and your responses.
-A good peer review can save you from an embarrassing overrun or underbid.
+Get another estimator or subject matter expert to look over your work.
+Fresh eyes will catch errors and shaky assumptions you've gone blind to.
+They should check your methodology, verify the math, and push back on any numbers that don't look right.
+Write down their feedback and how you responded to it.
+A solid peer review can save you from an embarrassing cost overrun or an underbid that eats your margin.

 6